Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 The Yamaha P-515 offers up to 80 minutes of audio recording with playback via Bluetooth or USB.
 It also offers MIDI recording of up to 250 songs (500 kB per song).

-As we always say, recording yourself to gauge your progress is an invaluable part of learning.
+As I always say, recording yourself to gauge your progress is an invaluable part of learning.
 Especially audio recording as you then hear precisely as you played.

 Virtual Resonance Modeling